eruvanos/openbrokerapi/DEVELOPMENT.md

 ## Build pipeline

-The project is checked and build with [Travis](https://travis-ci.com/eruvanos/openbrokerapi).

 To publish a release use bumpversion.
-This will update the `setup.py` and tag the commit.
+This will update the `pyproject.toml` and tag the commit.
-Travis will then push the new release to [PyPi](https://pypi.python.org/pypi/openbrokerapi).
+#TODO a Github action will pick up the new tag and publish a new version on pypi

 > To trigger the whole build process use `ship.sh`.